vadimbk/install_mysql_vm/README.md

-# Ubuntu MySQL Server Setup Script for Internal Clusters
+# Ubuntu MySQL Server (VM) Setup Script for Internal Clusters

 This repository provides an automated Bash script for deploying and configuring a standalone MySQL 8 server on Ubuntu 20.04, 22.04, or 24.04.
 This script is specifically designed for virtual machines (VMs) or containers operating in a mini-cluster connected to a private internal network, such as a Proxmox cluster or a private cloud environment.